A small, black leather wallet. Used, worn and carrying the scent of the jeans my brother used to wear.

 His voice a forgotten memory.
 I cannot recall his voice.

-His treatment for the tumour in his brain on the day I heard I had 99% chance of having MS. Our brains acting out on the same side of our faces, the same symptoms I had.
-My illness with me forever; his treated that day.
+His treatment for a tumour in his brain on the day I heard I had a high probability of having MS. Our brains acting out on the same side of our faces, with similar symptoms.
+His illness treated that day, mine with me forever.
+The wheel of fortune favoured him that day, and I am still glad it did.

 His love and joy for his children; no man sweeter than my brother.
 The tears when my niece arrived, the twinkle in his eye when his son was born.

 Grief, a tear in my mind when others talk about their brother.
-A hug I cannot feel anymore.
+A hug, an embrace I cannot feel anymore.
 A future we will not share anymore.

 Will I ever see him again?